K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 		    cloud_properties:
 		      name: VM Network

-Refer :vSphere CPI does not support dynamic or vip networks.
+Refer:vSphere CPI does not support dynamic or vip networks.

 ◎ vCloud Example
 Schema 'cloud_properties' used by the manual network subnet